 January 29, 2020

-30MHz took another major step after the Series A investment in the spring of 2019 by adding Ernst van den Ende (WUR) and Roger Gerritzen (Yeald & Agri Invest) to the supervisory board.
-The company that offers a data platform for the horticultural sector has also strengthened its commercial position by appointing Ronald Carpentier in the role of CCO.
+30MHz took another major step after the Series A investment in the spring of 2019.
+The company that offers a data platform for the horticultural sector has added Ernst van den Ende (WUR) and Roger Gerritzen (Yeald & Agri Invest) to the supervisory board.

 Van den Ende and Gerritzen have both been working in the Dutch horticulture sector for years and both acknowledge data is playing an increasingly important role.
 “New technologies enable entrepreneurs and researchers to extract information from data that takes the sector to a higher level,” says Van den Ende.
 Gerritzen adds: “The opportunities lie particularly in unlocking and integrating them.
 There is often a lot of data available, such as weather data, experience data of varieties in terms of growth, yields and (labour) costs.
 But linking these is often difficult.
 30MHz can contribute to by evaluating processes in a refreshing way.
 I am more than happy to put my knowledge and network to use for this purpose.”